Skip to main content

 How to test well, and how often

 A few habits make your numbers trustworthy.
 Use liquid drop kits rather than paper strips, since strips drift as they age and read poorly on nitrate especially.
 Test at roughly the same time of day, because pH naturally rises and falls over a daily cycle.
 Write your readings down so you can see a trend forming instead of reacting to a single odd result.
 For frequency, test weekly while a tank is new or recently changed, then ease off to every couple of weeks once it has proven stable, and always test when something looks off.
-If you would rather not keep a full kit on hand, bring a water sample in to us in Erie and we will test it at the counter and read the numbers back to you.
+If a reading ever has you stumped, call us in Erie at (814) 456-9445 or stop by with your numbers and we will help you make sense of them.

 Common questions